 - Support a local business; patronize small businesses whenever possible

-- Keep an eye out for your neighbours.
+- Keep an eye out for your neighbors.
 Someone in your community probably needs help, whether that’s a hot meal or a shovelled-out driveway.
 It’s likely they won’t ask for it; make it your job to offer when you see need.

 - Start a meditation practice.
 Aim to meditate every day – start small and grow as you learn.